zuyeyang/Stanford_Battery_Project/README.md

 `B_DNN_model.py`: uses the AdaBoostRegressor module from scikit-learn.
 We performed a grid-search over the n_trees and learning_rate hyperparameters to select the optimal values.
 For each number of cycles we use 5-fold cross-validation to calculate the mean percent error and mean standard error.
 Saves the trained models so they can be used for testing.

-`Notebook_Implementation.ipynb`: It includes the step by step implementation of the project.
+`B_notebook.ipynb`: It includes the step by step implementation of the project.